AdobeDocs/experience-manager-cloud-service.it-IT/help/journey-migration/content-transfer-tool/using-content-transfer-tool/getting-started-content-transfer-tool.md

    * A *green cloud* indicates that you can complete the extraction process.
    * A *yellow icon* indicates that you did not create the existing migration set and the specific one is created by some other user in the same instance.

-1. Select a migration set and click on **Properties** to view or edit the migration set properties.
+1. Select a migration set and click **Properties** to view or edit the migration set properties.
 While editing properties, it is not possible to change the **Migration Set name** or the **Service URL**.

    ![image](/help/journey-migration/content-transfer-tool/assets-ctt/ctt06.png) -->